Bedroom trends 2023 – 14 fresh ideas for a beautiful bedroom

 Color Expert at Farrow & Ball, Joa Studholme says, 'we have moved towards the warmer tones of nature, like deep reddish browns and terracotta, which are strong and subdued but achingly fashionable.
 Incredibly chic by day and cozy by night, they bring a grounded but luxurious atmosphere that is thought-provoking as well as soothing, particularly when paired with other hues found in the natural world.

 'In challenging times, we crave warm tones that will enrich our homes and create cozy sanctuaries away from the outside world.
 Luxurious colors like red can be added to the most neutral of palettes by using them in the rooms we use at the end of the day, when we most want to relax and be comforted.'

 'There’s definitely a move towards relaxed bedding and comfy sheets,' says Gemma Gordon Duff from Gordon Duff & Linton.
 'Linen, organic bedding and chunky wool throws are hugely popular right now and add to that feeling of sanctuary.'

-According to Tiffany Duggan grey has very much been and gone: 'We love color and a fully grey palette has never really been our thing.
+According to Tiffany Duggan, gray has very much been and gone, 'we love color and a fully gray palette has never really been our thing.
 We do love neutrals too but err towards warmer colors such as soft buttery whites, bones and plaster hued nudes.
-I think grey based greens and blues are lovely and a perfect foil to brighter more impactful patterns and colors but the cool, commercial greys of the last decade do seem to be fading in popularity.'
+I think gray based greens and blues are lovely and a perfect foil to brighter more impactful patterns and colors but the cool, commercial greas of the last decade do seem to be fading in popularity.'

-However, choosing the right greys for your home is really important as you can end up falling into a trap where the grey hue you have chosen, ends up making your home feel dull and lifeless.
-When in reality the right shade of grey can make a space feel warm and sophisticated.
-Choosing a grey hue with a warm undertone of soft green can bring character and color into your home.'
+However, choosing the right grays for your home is really important as you can end up falling into a trap where the gray hue you have chosen ends up making your home feel dull and lifeless.
+When in reality the right shade of gray can make a space feel warm and sophisticated.
+Choosing a gray hue with a warm undertone of soft green can bring character and color into your home.'